asrcpq/aarg/readme.md

 * simply call `aarg::parse().unwrap()`
 to get a `HashMap<Key, Vec<Values>>`

-* empty keys are for beginning of command
+* empty key are for beginning of command

 * same key will overwrite